DaforLynx/ranger-ttrpg/Rulebook.md

 Normally solitary, Rangers are assigned to a Hold which is their sole responsibility - until they are called to action elsewhere.
 The people of the kingdom do not see Rangers often.
 Many are known to disappear from social situations suddenly and silently using their honed skills and camouflaging cloaks.
 Most Rangers are fond of the delicacy known as coffee.
 Running out of it will usually put one in a sour mood until their need is quenched.
-Today you are called upon by your Commander for a mission.
+Today you your Commander calls upon you for a mission.
 Maybe you have to solve a mystery, or deescalate a hostile situation, or prevent an assassination, or just attend a banquet.
 Maybe you're working alone, or maybe you're in good company.
 # This System
 This system is intended to be used in one-shot, few-shot, and adventure-length campaigns.
 As Rangers, the player characters have unparalleled skill in stealth and marksmanship.
 Their duty is always to the kingdom, its ruler, and its people.
 This system's focus is on tactics, travel, and simplicity.
 Storytelling, character building, and worldbuilding are not covered in great detail because it is mostly left up to the players and Narrator.
 Player characters are powerful in some ways but not in others.
 Every Ranger has some weakness as a result of opportunities lost.
-The power curve is quite flat and does not go very high.
+The power curve is shallow, and has a low ceiling.
 Generally, greater experience is met with greater challenge, and more tools to overcome those challenges.
 Combat is fast and tactical, and relatively insulated from the rest of the game.
 Attrition and extermination is *never* the objective when the players initiate combat.
 A grid is heavily suggested, plus distinct miniatures whose front and back are clearly defined.
 Battlefields are suggested to be plausible locations with some verticality and a lot of cover and places to hide.
 Players can only take a few hits before going down and potentially dying.
 Most players will want to maintain distance, though some builds allow for great close-range performance; every Ranger has their own twist on the formula.
 Travel is meant to be at least somewhat engaging.
 A detailed map with accurate scale is *heavily* suggested to be provided to the players.
 If the players make an unwise routing decision or simply have a run of very bad luck, it has the potential to jeopardize their mission or even kill them.
 Additionally, there is potential for encounters in the wild.
 And every day spent puts a dent in the party's coffee supply...
 > Note: assume all fractions during gameplay are rounded down.